At SA Police, we work with our officers to provide continuous opportunities for development and support in fulfilling their career ambitions.

 Intelligence officers support police operations by gathering, collating, evaluating and disseminating information.
 You’ll research reported incidents and identify crime trends and hotspots, contributing to the preparation and evaluation of proposals to target offenders or problem areas.

-As a crime prevention officer, you’ll help maintain local crime reduction initiatives and community safety strategies, as well as assist in developing and implementing these strategies and community education programs.
+As community engagement/crime prevention officers, you’ll help maintain local crime reduction initiatives and community safety strategies, as well as assist in developing and implementing these strategies and community education programs.

 As part of our STAR Group, your specialist duties include the apprehension of armed offenders, search and rescue operations, VIP and witness protection, public order and general policing duties.
 Due to the physical demands of the role and the risks involved, our STAR Group officers need to exhibit above-average performance in all major skills.